hinto-janai/monero-bash/README.md

 ```
 monero-bash watch <process>
 ```
-They all connect to each other!
-Press the LEFT/RIGHT arrow keys to switch processes.
+Press the ***LEFT/RIGHT*** arrow keys to switch processes.
 To just print a static status page, you can:
 ```
 monero-bash status
 ```